spoonapps/docs/doc/basics/beginner_tutorial/a_initialsetup.md

-# A. Initial Setup and Configuration
+# Initial Setup and Configuration

 Before getting started with Spoonium, you'll need to: